ssokolow/quicktile/README.rst

      ./install.sh

- Technically speaking, an ordinary ``sudo python2 setup.py install`` will also work, but ``install.sh`` has two advantages:
+ Technically speaking, an ordinary ``sudo python2 setup.py install`` will also work, but ``install.sh`` has three advantages:

  1. It runs the ``setup.py build`` step without root privileges to avoid leaving root-owned cruft around.
+ 2. It will attempt to remove old QuickTile files which might cause a newer install to break.
- 2. It saves you the trouble of setting QuickTile to run on startup.
+ 3. It saves you the trouble of setting QuickTile to run on startup.
     (``setup.py`` can't do this because it has no mechanism for adding files to ``/etc``.)

 C. Without ``pip2``, if you don't want a system-wide install:

- 1. Download an unpack the zip file.
+ 1. Download and unpack the zip file.
  2. Copy the ``quicktile`` folder and the ``quicktile.sh`` script into a folder of your choice.
  3. Make sure ``quicktile.sh`` is marked executable.

- **NOTE:** If you'd rather roll your own, the shell script is just three simple lines.
+ **NOTE:** If you'd rather roll your own, the ``quicktile.sh`` shell script is just three simple lines.

 **AFTER INSTALLING:**